 Weighty Waiting Options

-A previous article, Ma’aseh Avos = Halacha L’Ma’aseh, showcased that the Torah’s description of even simple actions of our great forefathers impart to us a treasure trove of hanhaga, hashkafa, and even halacha.
-Sometimes though, it is the exact opposite; a halacha is gleaned from the acts of those far from being paragons of virtue.
-In the parshiyos read over the last few weeks we learn fascinating halachic insights from people whom we would not consider role models by any stretch of the imagination.
+We often find that the Torah’s description of even simple actions of our great forefathers impart to us a treasure trove of hanhaga, hashkafa, and even halacha.
+Sometimes though, it is the exact opposite: a halacha is gleaned from the acts of those far from being paragons of virtue or exemplars of excellence.
+Indeed, sometimes we learn fascinating halachic insights from people whom we would not consider role models by any stretch of the imagination.

-Parshas Shelach details at length the grave sin of the Meraglim, the spies whose evil report about Eretz Yisrael still echoes, with repercussions continuing to be felt until today.
-Of the twelve spies sent only two remained loyal to Hashem, Yehoshua bin Nun and Calev ben Yefuneh.
-The other ten chose to slander Eretz Yisrael instead, and consequently suffered immediate and terrible deaths.
-Due to their vile report, the Jewish people were forced to remain in the desert an additional forty years, and eventually die out, before their children ultimately were allowed to enter Eretz Yisrael.
+Every Tisha B’Av, and every time we read Parashas Shlach, we are reminded of the grave sin of the Meraglim, the spies whose evil report about Eretz Yisrael still echoes, with repercussions felt until today.
+Of the twelve spies sent, only two remained loyal to Hashem: Yehoshua bin Nun and Calev ben Yefuneh.
+The other ten chose to slander Eretz Yisrael instead and consequently suffered immediate and terrible deaths.
+Due to their vile report, the Jewish People were forced to remain in the desert an additional forty years, and eventually die out before their children ultimately were allowed to enter Eretz Yisrael.

-Hashem called this rogues’ gallery of spies an ‘eidah’, literally a congregation.
-The Gemara famously derives from this incident that the minimum requirement for a minyan is a quorum of ten men, since there were ten turncoat ‘double-agents’ who were contemptuously called a congregation.
-If ten men can get together to conspire and hatch malevolent schemes, then ten men can assemble to form a congregation for ‘devarim shebekedusha’.
+Hashem called this rogues’ gallery of spies an “eidah,” literally, “a congregation.”
+The Gemara famously derives from this incident that the minimum requirement for a minyan is a quorum of ten men, since there were ten turncoat “double-agents” who were contemptuously called “a congregation.”
+If ten men can get together to conspire and hatch malevolent schemes, then ten men can assemble to form a congregation for devarim shebekedusha, sanctified matters.
 This exegesis is duly codified in halacha, and all because of the dastardly deeds of ten misguided men.

-Another prime example of halacha being set by the actions of those less than virtuous is the tragic chapter of the rabble rousers who lusted after meat, and disparaged Hashem’s gift of the Heavenly bread called manna (munn), chronicled at the end of Parshas Beha’alosecha.
+Another prime example of halacha being set by the actions of those less than virtuous, is the tragic chapter of the rabble-rousers who lusted after meat, and disparaged Hashem’s gift of the Heavenly bread called manna (munn), chronicled at the end of Parashas Beha’aloscha.
 The pasuk states that “the meat was still between their teeth” when these sinners met their untimely and dreadful demise.
-The Gemara extrapolates that since the Torah stressed that point, it means to show us that meat between the teeth is still considered tangible meat and one must wait before having a dairy meal afterwards.
+The Gemara extrapolates that since the Torah stressed that there was meat between their teeth, it means to show us that meat between the teeth is still considered tangible meat and requires one to wait before having a dairy meal afterward.

-Yet, the Gemara itself does not inform us what the mandated set waiting period is.
+In any case, regarding the general separation necessary between meat and milk, the Gemara itself does not inform us what the mandated waiting period is.
 Rather, it gives us several guideposts that the Rishonim use to set the halacha.
-The Gemara informs us that Mar Ukva’s father would not eat dairy items on the same day that he had partaken of meat, but Mar Ukva himself (calling himself ‘vinegar the son of wine’) would only wait ‘m’seudasa l’seudasa achrina’, from one meal until a different meal.
+The Gemara informs us that Mar Ukva’s father would not eat dairy items on the same day that he had partaken of meat, but Mar Ukva himself (calling himself “vinegar the son of wine”) would only wait “m’seudasa l’seudasa achrina - from one meal until a different meal.”
 The various variant minhagim that Klal Yisrael keep related to waiting after eating meat are actually based on how the Rishonim understood this cryptic comment.

-This is the most common custom, first codified by the Rambam.
-He writes that meat stuck in the teeth remains “meat” for up to 6 hours, and mandates waiting that amount of time.
-This is the halacha according to the Tur and Shulchan Aruch, as well as the vast majority of authorities.
+This, the most common custom, was first codified by the Rambam.
+He writes that meat stuck in the teeth remains “meat” for up to six hours, and mandates waiting that amount.
+This is the halacha as codified by the Tur and Shulchan Aruch, as well as the vast majority of authorities.
 The Rashal, Chochmas Adam, and Aruch Hashulchan all write very strongly that one should wait six hours.
-The mandated six hours seemingly comes from the many places in Rabbinic literature where it mentions that the ‘meals of a Torah scholar’ are six hours apart.
+The mandated six hours seemingly comes from the many places in Rabbinic literature where it mentions that the “meals of a Torah scholar” are six hours apart.
 Therefore, this fits well with Mar Ukva’s statement that he would wait from one meal until the next after eating meat, meaning six hours.

 The idea of waiting five hours and a bit, or five and a half hours, is actually based on the choice of words of several Rishonim, including the Rambam and Meiri, when they rule to wait six hours.
-They write that one should keep “k’mo sheish sha’os”, approximately six hours.
-Several contemporary authorities maintain that “six hours” does not have to be an exact six hours; waiting five and a half (or according to some even five hours and one minute) is sufficient, as it is almost six hours.
+They write that one should keep “k’mosheish sha’os,” approximately six hours.
+Several contemporary authorities maintain that “six hours” does not have to be an exact six hours - that waiting five and a half or the majority of the sixth hour (or according to some even five hours and one minute) is sufficient, as it is almost six hours.
 However, it should be noted that not everyone agrees to this, and many maintain that the six hours must be exact.

-Waiting four hours is first opined by the Pri Chadash, who comments that the six hours mandated are not referring to regular “sixty minute” hours, but rather halachic hours, known colloquially as “sha’os zmanios”.
+Waiting four hours is first opined by the Pri Chodosh, who comments that the six hours mandated are not referring to regular “sixty-minute” hours, but rather halachic hours, known colloquially as “sha’os zmanios.”
 This complicated halachic calculation is arrived at by dividing the amount of time between sunrise and sunset into twelve equal parts.
 Each of these new “hours” are halachic hours and are used to calculate the various zmanim throughout the day.
-The Pri Chadash claims that at the height of winter when days are extremely short, it is possible that six halachic hours can turn into only four sixty minute hours!
-Although several authorities rule this way, and others say one may rely on this exclusively in times of great need, nevertheless, his opinion here is rejected out of hand by the vast majority of decisors, who maintain that the halacha follows six true hours.
-The Yad Efraim points out that if one follows “sha’os zmanios’ in the winter, then he must follow it during the summer also, possibly needing to wait up to eight hours!
+The Pri Chodosh asserts that in the height of winter when days are extremely short, it is possible that six halachic hours can turn into a mere four actual hours!
+Although several authorities rule this way, and others say one may rely on this exclusively in times of great need, nevertheless, his opinion here is rejected out of hand by the vast majority of authorities, who maintain that the halacha follows six true hours.
+The Yad Efraim points out that if one follows “sha’os zmanios” in the winter, then he must also follow it during the summer, possibly needing to wait up to eight hours!

-Waiting only one hour between meat and dairy, a custom found mainly among Jews from Amsterdam, is codified by the Rema, citing common custom, based on several great Ashkenazic Rishonim including the Maharil and Maharai.
+Waiting only one hour between meat and dairy, mainly germane among Jews in and/or from Amsterdam, is codified by the Rema, citing common custom, based on several great Ashkenazic Rishonim, including the Maharil and Maharai (author of the Terumas Hadeshen).
 The Rema himself, though, concludes that it is nevertheless proper to wait six hours.

 Bentch and Go

-Another opinion, and one not halachically accepted, is that of Tosafos, who posit that “from one meal to another” means exactly that.
-As soon as one finishes his meat meal, clears off the table and recites Birkas HaMazon, he may start a new dairy meal.
-Some add that this includes washing out the mouth and palate cleansing (kinuach and hadacha).
+Another opinion, and one not accepted lemaaseh, is that of Tosafos, who posits that “from one meal to another” means exactly that.
+As soon as one finishes his meat meal, clears off the table and recites Birkas Hamazon, he may start a new dairy meal.
+Some add that this includes washing out the mouth and cleansing the palate (kinuach and hadacha).
 This is actually even more stringent than Rabbeinu Tam’s opinion, that all one needs is kinuach and hadacha, and then one may eat dairy - even while part of the same meal!
-It is important to realize that his opinion here is categorically rejected by all.
+It is important to realize that his opinion here is categorically rejected lemaaseh by almost all later authorities.

 A Day Away

-The most stringent opinion is not to eat meat and milk on the same day (some call this 24 hours, but it is a misnomer).
-First mentioned by Mar Ukva as his father’s personal custom, several great Rabbonim through the ages have been known to keep this.
-Interestingly, this custom is cited by Rav Chaim Falaj’i as the proper one, and in his opinion, only those who are not able to stick to it can rely upon a ‘mere’ six hours.
+The most stringent opinion is not to eat meat and milk on the same day (some call this a full twenty-four hours, but it seems a misnomer according to most authorities’ understanding).
+First mentioned by Mar Ukva as his father’s personal hanhaga, several great Rabbanim through the ages, including the Arizal, have been known to keep this.
+Interestingly, this custom is cited by Rav Chaim Palaji as the proper one, and in his opinion, only those who are not able to stick to it can rely upon a “mere” six hours.

-Another remarkable, but not widely accepted, custom is that of sleeping after eating a meat meal.
-The proponents of this, including Rav Yosef Shalom Elyashiv shlit”a, maintain that sleeping causes the food to digest quicker, thereby lessening the required waiting period.
-It is told that the Chasam Sofer wanted to start relying on this leniency, but upon awakening, every time he tried drinking his coffee it would spill.
+Another remarkable, albeit not-widely accepted custom is that of sleeping after eating a meat meal.
+The proponents of this, including Rav Yosef Shalom Elyashiv and Rav Yaakov Yitzchak Ruderman, Rosh Yeshivas Ner Yisrael, maintain that sleeping causes the food to digest quicker, thereby lessening the required waiting period.
+It is told that the Chasam Sofer wanted to start relying on this leniency, but upon awakening, every time he tried drinking his coffee (presumably with milk) it would spill.
 He concluded that this hetter must not have been accepted in Heaven.
 The majority of contemporary authorities as well do not rely on sleeping as a way of lessening the waiting time.
-The Steipler Gaon is quoted as remarking that this leniency is the exclusive domain of Rav Elyashiv, as most people sleep six hours a night and he only sleeps three hours nightly.
+The Steipler Gaon is quoted as remarking that this leniency was the exclusive domain of Rav Elyashiv, as most people sleep six hours a night and he only slept three hours nightly.

-Although there are many different and widespread opinions about the proper amount of time one is required to wait after eating meat, and “minhag avoseinu Torah hi”, nevertheless, it is interesting to note that the core requirement of waiting is based on the actions of those with less than perfect intentions.
-As it is stated in Pirkei Avos “Who is wise?
-One who learns from every one.”
+Although there are many different and widespread opinions about the proper amount of time one is required to wait after eating meat, and everyone should follow his or her proper family minhag as per the dictum “minhag avoseinu Torah hi,” nevertheless, it is interesting to note that the core requirement of waiting is based on the actions of those with less than perfect intentions.
+As it states in Pirkei Avos, “Who is wise?
+One who learns from everyone.”

 For any questions, comments or for the full Mareh Mekomos / sources, please email the author: email@example.com.

-See Mishna Taanis 26b and following Gemara on 29a, that this, the first of five tragedies, occurred on Tisha B’Av.
+See Taanis (26b and 29a), that this, the first of five tragedies, occurred on Tisha B’Av.

-For a full treatment of the Meraglim and their intentions, see relevant commentaries to Parshas Shelach, as well as Rabbi Moshe M. Eisemann’s excellent “Tear Drenched Nights - Tish’ah B’Av: The Tragic Legacy of the Meraglim”.
+For a full treatment of the Meraglim and their intentions, see relevant commentaries to Parashas Shlach, as well as Rabbi Moshe M. Eisemann’s excellent “Tear Drenched Nights - Tish’ah B’Av: The Tragic Legacy of the Meraglim.”